 - progress report

-- ethics committee statement
+- ethics committee statement (if it is necessary for the research)

-- in registry studies, permission of the registry holder
+- in registry studies, permission of the registry holder (if it is necessary for the research)

-- possible other attachments
+- possible other attachments (if they are relevant to the research)

 The research plan is mandatory for all applicants.
 For doctoral students, a recommendation is mandatory and must indicate the applicant’s participation in a doctoral program.
 If grant funding is sought for research that has received previous funding from the Alli Paasikivi Foundation for the same purpose, a progress report must be provided.
 An ethics committee statement, permission of a registry holder and possible other attachments must be included if they are relevant to the research.